ghc-proposals/ghc-proposals/proposals/0000-term-lookup-rules.md

   data List a = [] | a : List a
   ```

-  The new type constructor is re-exported in `Data.List`.
+  The new type constructor is re-exported from `Data.List`.

   In `Data.BuiltInTypes`, introduce a backwards-compatibility type synonym: